Chicago police release photos of suspects in Hegewisch shooting that killed beloved grandmother

 Ruzich leaves behind three grandchildren whom she loved dearly.

 "Everyone came out here to celebrate my mom.
 Everybody needs to come out here to watch your neighbors and help raise your neighbor's kids," Ruzich's daughter said.
 "Maybe they needed a mom like my mom.
-Maybe they needed a grandma Jo and their block was missing it."
+Maybe they needed a Grandma Jo and their block was missing it."

+A steady stream of people came by Tuesday to visit the makeshift memorial in front of the shop where Ruzich spent so much of her time serving the community.
+Some dropped off flowers, honoring the beloved woman known as "Grandma Jo."

+"She was a wonderful lady; everybody knew her," Herod said.
+"She was so kind when you go in the store."

 "The only way we're going to get this resolved is with the help of the community and everybody working together," Chicago Police Cmdr.
 Robert Rubio said.